aravindavk/glusterfs-tools/README.md

 As of today two tools available,

-1. glustervolumes: view/filter gluster volume information
+1. gluster-volumes: view/filter gluster volume information
-2. glusterdf: Show information about the GlusterFS volumes
+2. gluster-df: Show information about the GlusterFS volumes
-3. georepcheckpoint: GlusterFS georeplication checkpoint tool

-`sudo glustervolumes --help`, `sudo glusterdf --help` and `georepcheckpoint --help`for more details.
+`sudo gluster-volumes --help` and `sudo gluster-df --help` for more details.

 ## Blogs